Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Background, New Challenges, and Achievement

-However, when we turn our attention from exact counting to {\em (randomized) approximate counting}, a situation looks quite different.
-Instead of the aforementioned dichotomy theorems, Dyer, Goldberg, and Jerrum \cite{DGJ10} presented a {\em trichotomy theorem} for the complexity of approximately counting the number of satisfying assignments for each Boolean CSP instance.
-What they actually proved is that, depending on the choice of a set $\FF$ of Boolean constraints, the complexity of approximately solving $\sharpcsp(\FF)$ can be classified into three categories. \begin{quote} If all constraints in $\FF$ are affine, then $\sharpcsp(\FF)$ is polynomial-time solvable.
-Otherwise, if all constraints in $\FF$ are in a well-defined class, known as $IM_2$, then $\sharpcsp(\FF)$ is equivalent in complexity to $\#\mathrm{BIS}$.
+When we turn our attention from exact counting to {\em (randomized) approximate counting}, however, a situation seems much more complicated and its landscape looks quite different.
+Instead of the aforementioned dichotomy theorems on the exact-counting model, Dyer, Goldberg, and Jerrum \cite{DGJ10} presented a {\em trichotomy theorem} regarding the complexity of approximately counting the number of satisfying assignments for each Boolean CSP instance.
+What they actually proved is that, depending on the choice of a set $\FF$ of Boolean constraints, the complexity of approximately solving $\sharpcsp(\FF)$ can be classified into exactly three categories. \begin{quote} If all constraints in $\FF$ are affine, then $\sharpcsp(\FF)$ is polynomial-time solvable.
+Otherwise, if all constraints in $\FF$ belong to a well-defined class, known as $IM_2$, then $\sharpcsp(\FF)$ is equivalent in complexity to $\#\mathrm{BIS}$.
 Otherwise, $\sharpcsp(\FF)$ is equivalent to $\#\mathrm{SAT}$.
-The equivalence is defined via polynomial-time {\em approximation-preserving reductions} (or AP-reductions, in short). \end{quote} Here, \#BIS is the problem of counting the number of independent sets in a given bipartite graph.
+The equivalence is defined via {\em polynomial-time (randomized) approximation-preserving (Turing) reductions} (or AP-reductions, in short). \end{quote} Here, \#BIS is the problem of counting the number of independent sets in a given bipartite graph.